15 Crucial Tips to Prevent a Sledding Accident

 15. Roll off of a sled that’s about to crash

-Sometimes it’s hard to prevent a sledding accident.
+Sometimes it’s hard to prevent a sledding crash.
 If you are about to collide with an object or sled into an unsafe area, roll off of the sled.
 You can always buy a new sled if it gets damaged.
 Your personal safety is more important than a sled!

 Sledding Accident Lawsuits